Digital Identities & Wallets NOBID Seminar

 Digital Estate – Making it easier for heirs

 Bredo is Director of Strategy and Business Development at the Norwegian Digitalisation Agency (Digdir).
-He has extensive and relevant professional experience through many years of work in strategic management, innovation, and project management in both the public and private sectors.
+He has extensive experience through many years of work in strategic management, innovation, and project management in both the public and private sectors.
 Bredo also leads the life event Death and inheritance and is responsible for Digdir’s work related to the business sector.

 Lunch